famt/cloud_development_ufc/caos/Processing.md

 Go to the project folder and find the generated apk (<workspace>/HelloWorld/app/build/outputs/apk).
 You must rename app-debug.apk to the project package name + underline + version of the application.
 In our case, it is com.example.anderson.helloworld_1.0.apk.
 This procedure is necessary for the server to identify the application.
-Extract the server side of the CAOS (Download here) Insert the file renamed (com.example.anderson.helloworld_1.0.apk) to the folder “apks” in the folder extracted.
+Extract the server side of the CAOS (Download here) Insert the file renamed (com.example.anderson.helloworld_1.0.apk) to the folder "apks" in the folder extracted.

-Execution
+## Execution
 In the folder extracted has a folder called properties.
 Inside properties, has a file called vms.
 You must insert all VMs configured.
-In our example, the ip is 192.168.233.3.
+In our example, the ip is `192.168.233.3`.
 The port can be swapped into VMs, but by default it is 5555.
 The file may have other ips.
 So it will look like this:

 ```xml
 192.168.56.101:5555